singlestore-labs/singlestore-hasura-connector/README.md

 ## Step 5.
 Add relationships

-SingleStore doesn't have foreign keys.
+SingleStore does not support foreign keys.
 Relationships between tables must be added manually.
-You can do it by appending information about relationiship to the `.hml` files generated in the previous step.
+You can define relationships by appending relationship information to the `.hml` files generated in the previous step.
-[Here](https://hasura.io/docs/3.0/supergraph-modeling/relationships/) you can find information about syntax of relationship definition.
+For information on defining relationships, refer to [Relationships](https://hasura.io/docs/3.0/supergraph-modeling/relationships/).
-For example if you want to add a relationsip from a message table to the user table, you can append following text to the `DbMessage.hml` file:
+For example, to add a relationship from a `message` table to the `user` table, append following text to the `DbMessage.hml` file:
 ```hml
 ---